 Adopt An Animal

-Help us, help them.
+Help us help them!
 Adopt your favorite animal at the High Desert Museum and help provide the care and enrichment they need.
-Makes a great gift, too.
+It makes a great gift, too.

 About Our Wildlife

 The Museum’s wildlife staff works with our animals daily to build their trust.
 The animals’ habitats are designed to give them the space and environment they require.
 This is all a part of the Museum’s commitment to delivering the highest standard of animal care.

 The animals cared for at the Museum cannot be released to the wild.
 Most of them were rescued after being injured.
 Many of the birds cannot fly due to their injuries.
 Other animals rely on us just to survive because they never learned how to hunt or avoid predators.
 When people take young animals from their parents, these animals become imprinted on humans and can no longer survive in the wild.